The Story of Boneless Chuck

 In the Beginning…

-That excitement was short-lived as one by one, each art director stood me up.
-Their assistants explained that it was too beautiful a day to be in the office, and they’d escaped to the Hamptons and the beach to beat traffic and kick off the weekend early.
+My excitement was short-lived as one by one, each art director stood me up.
+Their assistants explained that it was a beautiful day, and they’d left for the Hamptons and the beach to beat traffic and kick off the weekend early.
 Excuse me—why didn’t anyone call me to reschedule?
-Hey, I wouldn’t have minded starting my weekend early, too—but I had appointments.
+I wouldn’t have minded starting my weekend early, too—but I had appointments.
 My whole day was wasted.
-I traipsed all over town, spent money on cabs I couldn’t afford, endured the smothering heat of the subway—and I was not a happy camper.
+I traipsed all over town, spent money on cabs I couldn’t afford, and endured the smothering heat of the subway.

 There Was Humor…

 When I finally got home, I peeled off my soggy, misshapen suit and grabbed a cold beer from the fridge.
 I flicked on the TV and collapsed on my bed in front of the fan.
 The ice-cold beer was refreshing.
 I closed my eyes and held the cold bottle to my forehead.
 Just then, the TV announced, “A big, city-wide sale on boneless chuck!” at the local supermarket.
-I thought, “There must be a huge sale on boneless chuck—because I’ve been dealing with nothing but boneless, inconsiderate people all day.”
-I imagined a meat freezer with boneless, spineless, wimpy people packaged like hamburger!
-It made me laugh—and after the day I had, I needed to laugh.

 I grabbed a pen and sketched what I’d imagined.
 It made me chuckle.
 Then, I had an idea.
 I quickly dressed and headed back outside, stopping at the little fabric store around the corner, before swinging by the supermarket.
 I returned home with pink fabric and thread, dried beans, plastic wrap, and a couple of Styrofoam meat trays.
 A few hours later—Boneless Chuck was born.